 Wild lion of Gir, salt lakes to infinity, richest tradition and heritage of Kutch – all backed up with India’s best veg food is found in the state I love most-Gujarath.
 Ahmedabad’s heritage walk reveals to you how planned our ancient cities were.
 The meticulous architecture of Modhera and Rani Ka Vav/Adlaj makes you awe.
 Dwaraka for spirituality, Jamnagar and Surat for some authentic fabric shopping-Sahana loved it all.

 This state where Gandhi was born is a dry state and one of the safest places for travellers in India.
 Plus it isn’t over famous among mass tourists yet.
-Suppose you want to witness one of the most beautiful dance forms of India-Garbha: where a group of people whirl and twirl colourful wearing clothes, you must visit Gujarath during Dasara.
+Suppose you want to witness one of the most beautiful dance forms of India-Garbha: where a group of people whirl and twirl colourful clothes; Visiting Gujarat during Dasara is a delight.

-The best place in Gujarath –Kutch for salt flats with art villages around.
+The best place in Gujarat -Kutch for salt flats with art villages around.
 Palitana. -A cluster of Jain temples on the hilltop is something you should never miss.
-Patan is where you can see one of the most complicated/detailed and expensive saree making traditions globally – Patola silk.
+Patan is where you can see one of the most complicated/detailed, and expensive saree-making traditions globally – Patola silk.
 Wherever you go, don’t forget to taste Aamras from Kaiser mangoes of the state.

 In my view, the best places in Sikkim are- Guurudongmor lake and the crazy curvy roads of Zuluk.

-Gol Gumbaz Terrace with parrots and some Persian architecture – The Northern Karnataka is enchanting.
+Gol Gumbaz Terrace with parrots and some Persian architecture – Northern Karnataka is enchanting.

 The best place in Karnataka, in my view, is –